 If this seems like too much hassle, the brackets that come with the Sprinter headliner shelf kits are already made to measure.
 So that could be a good option for you instead.

-If you plan on having your Sprinter overhead storage shelf open, you’ll want to add a ledge along the back section to stop things just flying off while driving.
+If you plan on having your Sprinter overhead storage shelf open, you’ll want to add a ledge along the front section to stop things just flying off while driving.

 As we were fully partitioning our cab off with an insulated wall, we made ours into an enclosed cupboard with an access hatch.
 Which brings us onto the next fixing option.